How to Find Bed Bugs

 Integrated Pest Management

-Most companies that are knowledgeable about treating bed bugs will use Integrated Pest Management practices.
+Most companies that are knowledgeable about treating these bugs will use Integrated Pest Management practices.
 IPM practices include judicious use of pesticides along with nonchemical control practices such as using heat, cold, or steam to destroy insects, and physical controls such as vacuuming and removing points of entry.

 A pest control company utilizing IPM practices may ask the homeowner to aid in the treatment by making sure that clutter is removed, or personal items bagged and sealed before treatment.
 These requests should be clearly stated in writing and any questions answered to the satisfaction of the homeowner before a treatment contract is signed.